http://www.fpnotebook.com/

 - Results from high dose Corticosteroids

-- Results in weak chest muscles
+- Results in weak chest Muscles

-- Preparation for weaning: Nutritional Status
+V. Management: Preparation for weaning - Nutritional Status

-- Early nutritionist consultation
+- Early nutritionist Consultation

 - Low Carbohydrate Diet if increased VCo2